 Specialist screens – particularly ambient light rejection types will usually offer higher gain but have a smaller field of view

 In all cases – ask the screen manufacturer for data if you are unsure.

 Lens de-rating factor (Dl).
 It is often difficult to get accurate lens data so the following assumptions are made:

 A ‘standard’ lens is one with throw ratio around 2.0 (in practice often 1.7-2.3) and which has the least complex light path; i.e.: fewest glass elements.
 Dl = 1.0

-Short- and long-throw lenses generally contain more glass elements and are expected to lose 20% of the light.
+Many short- and long-throw lenses contain more glass elements and are expected to lose approximately 20% of light output due to reflection.
 Dl = 0.8

 A new projector theoretically should measure 100% output*, and with the end-of-life often considered 50% brightness then a calculation point of 75% brightness is reasonable.
 Dr = 0.75

-Where eco or “constant brightness” modes are used “out of the box” as the default setting, the AETM recommends derating the light output a further 10% to account for age, dust and component wear over time . e.g ECO mode (80% light output) - 10% wear and tear equates to a Dr = 0.70
+Where eco or “constant brightness” modes are used, the AETM recommends de-rating the light output in-line with the manufacturer's stated energy saving specifications*, with a further 10% to account for age, dust and component wear over time. e.g ECO mode (80% light output) - 10% wear and tear equates to a Dr = 0.70

 Once you have the requisite information, apply this formula to determine the minimum required projector brightness (Luminous flux, measured in lumens):